 Considerations When Leasing a Horse

-When you’re thinking about leasing a horse, it’s like stepping into a partnership where both sides need to click.
+When you’re considering leasing a horse, it’s like stepping into a partnership where both sides need to click.
 Here are some key points to keep in mind to make sure you find the right match and everything runs smoothly:

 Know what you want.
 Start with a clear picture of what you’re looking for.
 Are you aiming to compete, or is this more about leisure and learning?
 Your goals will guide your choice of horse and lease terms.